Mr Ng Chee Meng 黄志明

 Today, Sharon is looking forward to her publishing first non-fiction book about overcoming alcoholism.
 She is attending courses on eldercare and hopes to extend her nanny work to caring for children with special needs or medical conditions.

-“I am immensely thankful for the strategic advice, the resources and leads from Aishah and Robert (trainer of e2i’s Executive Workshop) who has helped me along the way, and my employer for giving me this opportunity” shares Sharon.
+“I am immensely thankful for the strategic advice, the resources and leads from Aishah and Robert (employability trainer) who has helped me along the way, and my employer for giving me this opportunity” shares Sharon.

 In response to readers who might be facing or have faced similar social struggles, Sharon’s advice is: